vapstack/rbi/README.md

 enough results are collected.

 Only the final set of matching record IDs is materialized.
-For `QueryItems`, record values are fetched from bbolt only for IDs that have passed all filters and limits.
+For `Query`, record values are fetched from bbolt only for IDs that have passed all filters and limits.

-`QueryItems` runs against an index snapshot aligned with a bbolt read transaction.
+`Query` runs against an index snapshot aligned with a bbolt read transaction.
 When an exact snapshot for transaction is not immediately available, it uses bounded waiting with a few fallbacks.
-If none of the available paths can provide a valid snapshot within the retry budget, `QueryItems` returns an error.
+If none of the available paths can provide a valid snapshot within the retry budget, `Query` returns an error.
 Retry budget is `30 * SnapshotPinWaitTimeout` (default: `30s`, because
 `SnapshotPinWaitTimeout` default is `1s`).